alexmpalermo/stock_market_search/README.md

 STOCK MARKET SEARCH

 This gem can be used for finding out stock market related information about a publicly traded company of the user's choice.
 When run, it prompts the user to enter a ticker symbol (for example: AAPL).
 It returns the company name (in this case: "Apple Inc.") and a list of options to choose from.
-Options include: current market price, company overview, view charts/buy or sell shares on Etrade, and exit.
+Options include: current market price, company overview, view full information and charts on MarketWatch, and exit.

 ## Installation